 Are you looking to buy a new pool table or are you just trying to understand the difference between a slate vs wood pool table – This guide will run down everything you need to know between the two types of pool table beds and much more!

 Tables aren’t cheap so it’s understandable having questions when comparing a slate vs wood pool table, or indeed even a slate pool table vs a non slate pool table.

-Are non slate pool tables any good?
+- Are non slate pool tables good

 Slate vs wood pool table: Key features

 |Material||Slate Rock||Composite Wood|